MicrosoftDocs/azure-docs/articles/hdinsight/hdinsight-hadoop-linux-tutorial-get-started.md

 ##Run Hive queries

-Ambari Views provide several utilities through a web page.
-In the following sections, you'll use the Hive view to run Hive queries on your HDInsight cluster.
+[Ambari](hdinsight-hadoop-manage-ambari.md) Views provide several utilities through a web page.
+One of the utilities is Hive view.
+In this section, you'll use the Hive view to run Hive queries on your HDInsight cluster.
 For other methods to run Hive queries, see [Use Hive in HDInsight](hdinsight-use-hive.md).

-> [AZURE.NOTE] Ambari is a management and monitoring utility provided with Linux-based HDInsight clusters.
-Ambari has a lot of capabilities that won't be discussed in this document.
-For more information, see [Manage HDInsight clusters by using the Ambari Web UI](hdinsight-hadoop-manage-ambari.md).

-1. Browse to  **https://&gt;ClusterName>.azurehdinsight.net**, where &gt;ClusterName> is the cluster you created in the previous section to open Ambari.
+1. Browse to  **https://&lt;ClusterName>.azurehdinsight.net**, where &lt;ClusterName> is the cluster you created in the previous section to open Ambari.
 2. Enter the Hadoop username and password that you specified in the previous section.
 The default username is **admin**.
 3. Open **Hive View** as shown in the following screenshot: